HeardLibrary/digital-scholarship/computer/connections-windows.md

 ## Flash drives and external hard drives

-Flash drives are also known as *thumb drives*, *memory sticks*, *jump drives*, and *USB drives*.
-They consist of re-writable electronically eraseable programable memory (EEPROM; also known as *flash memory*) in a small package that can be plugged into a USB port.
+Flash drives are also known as *thumb drives*, *memory sticks*, *jump drives*, or *USB drives*.
+They consist of re-writable electronically erasable programable memory (EEPROM; also known as *flash memory*) in a small package that can be plugged into a USB port.
 They are relatively inexpensive and over time their capacity has increased, with sizes of 128 GB (gigabyte) or more currently common.

 External hard drives originally contained spinning magnetic disk media, powered directly through the USB port.
 Recently, it has become more common for them to be replaced by solid state drives (SSD), which use the same kind of memory as flash drives.
 Solid state drives are faster, require less power, and are less easily damaged by being dropped or struck.
 They are, however, at least twice as expensive as magnetic media drives of the same size.
 External SSD drives are now commonly found in sizes of 500 GB and spinning disk drives of 4 TB (terabytes or about 4000 GB) or more.